thehooverdamiel/thehooverdamiel.github.io/about.md

 I'm still living in Asheville and determined to make it work for me, despite the city not being so much a hub of software engineering jobs for anyone still in the first half-decade of their career.
 I'm working in a deli part time, to my horror, and spending my free time shaping up my development skills while I find where my next software job will be.

-So if you find yourself thinking, "so what's with the blog?", I hope this answers your question: if I keep track of my work and where it's taking me, I'm going to be more focused and ultimately build more confident as a developer.
+So if you find yourself thinking, "so what's with the blog?", I hope this answers your question: if I keep track of my work and where it's taking me, I'm going to be more focused and ultimately build more confidence as a developer.
 Which strikes me as pretty worthwhile, all said and done.